pk98723/KCNA-Kubernetes-Cloud-Native-Associate/README.md

 -> sude su
 - Once Root login is enabled install docker using below command -> apt-get install docker.io
+NOTE: Incase you get below error then run -> "apt-get update" to get the latest packages then try to install docker.io " root@myvm:/home/azureuser# apt-get install docker.io Reading package lists...
+Done
+Building dependency tree...
+Done
+Reading state information...
+Done
+Package docker.io is not available, but is referred to by another package.
+This may mean that the package is missing, has been obsoleted, or is only available from another source
+"

 - The above command will install docker on the VM locally to use
 - Once docker is installed check the version of docker installed -> docker version